kanryu/puremongo/README.md

 ## Introduction

 This is a pure JavaScript clone for MongoDB.
-This API similar to at https://github.com/mongodb/node-mongodb-native .
+This API is similar to at https://github.com/mongodb/node-mongodb-native .

-You can run the DB on node.js, on Common.js even on web browsers.
+You can run the DB on node.js, on Common.js, even on web browsers.

 A simple example of inserting a document.